Robin Sloan

 … and because of the rumor.

 It went like this: Al Gore was starting a cable news network.
-It would use the internet in a radical new way; it would be participatory, somehow.
+This network would use the internet in a radical new way; it would be participatory, somehow.
 Its codename was INdTV.

 It really was just a rumor.
 There was no website.
 There certainly weren’t any job postings.
 The venture was mentioned in perhaps four news clippings total; I read them over and over, gnawed on every stringy detail.
 The network would be based not in New York or Los Angeles, the rumors said, but San Francisco.